-As of October 31, 2019 and 2018, CDM IVA receivables totaled \$27.6 million and \$21.9 million.
+As of October 31, 2020, and October 31, 2019, CDM IVA receivables totaled \$30.2 million (640.7 million Mexican pesos) and \$27.6 million (529.6 million Mexican pesos).
 Historically, CDM received IVA refund payments from the Mexican tax authorities on a timely basis.
-Beginning in fiscal 2014 and continuing into fiscal 2019, however, the tax authorities began carrying out more detailed reviews of our refund requests and our supporting documentation.
-Additionally, they are also questioning the refunds requested attributable to IVA paid to certain suppliers that allegedly did not fulfill their own tax obligations.
+Beginning in fiscal 2014 and continuing into fiscal 2020, however, the tax authorities began carrying out more detailed reviews of our refund requests and our supporting documentation.
+Additionally, they are also questioning the refunds requested attributable to IVA paid to certain suppliers that allegedly did not fulfill their own tax obligations, specifically during the years 2013 through 2016, amounting to \$6.5 million (137.3 million Mexican pesos), which is included in the total IVA receivables amount mentioned above.
 We believe these factors and others have contributed to delays in the processing of IVA claims by the Mexican tax authorities.
 Currently, we are in the process of collecting such balances through regular administrative processes, but certain amounts may ultimately need to be recovered via legal means and/or administrative appeals.

 During the first quarter of fiscal 2017, tax authorities informed us that their internal opinion, based on the information provided by the local SAT office, considers that CDM is not properly documented relative to its declared tax structure and therefore CDM cannot claim the refundable IVA balance.
 CDM has strong arguments and supporting documentation to sustain its declared tax structure for IVA and income tax purposes.
-CDM started an administrative appeal for the IVA related to the request of the months of July, August and September of 2015 (the "2015 Appeal") in order to assert its argument that CDM is properly documented and to therefore change the SAT's internal assessment.
+CDM filed an administrative appeal for the IVA related to the request of the months of July, August and September of 2015 (the "2015 Appeal") in order to assert its argument that CDM is properly documented and to therefore change the SAT's internal assessment.
 In August 2018, we received a favorable ruling from the SAT's central legal department in Mexico City on the 2015 Appeal indicating that they believe CDM's legal interpretation of its declared tax structure is indeed accurate.
 While favorable on this central matter of CDM's declared tax structure, the ruling, however, still does not recognize the taxpayers right to a full refund for the IVA related to the months of July, August and September 2015.
 Therefore, in October 2018, CDM filed a substance-over-form annulment suit in the Federal Tax Court to recover its full refund for IVA over the subject period, which is currently pending resolution.

 In spite of the favorable ruling from the SAT's central legal department in Mexico City, as discussed above, the local SAT office continues to believe that CDM is not properly documented relative to its declared tax structure.
-As a result, they believe CDM cannot claim certain refundable IVA balances, specifically regarding our IVA refunds related to January through December of 2013, January through November of 2014, January through November 2015 and January 2017.
+As a result, they have not refunded any of CDM's refundable IVA balances since 2012, specifically denying our IVA refund requests filed related to January through December of 2013, 2014, and 2015, and January 2017.
 CDM has strong arguments and supporting documentation to sustain its declared tax structure for IVA and income tax purposes.
-With assistance of our internationally recognized tax advisory firm, during 2019 CDM has filed (or has plans to file shortly) administrative appeals for the IVA related to the preceding months.
+With assistance from our internationally recognized tax advisory firm, as of October 31, 2020, CDM has filed (or has plans to file) administrative appeals for the IVA related to all periods since 2013 through the present.
 A response to these administrative appeals is currently pending resolution.